 That’s why we at the Treasurer’s Office are raising the bar.
 We endeavor to take governmental investment standards to a new level, one that recognizes that sound environmental, social and governance policies are strongly related to safer, more innovative, better-performing companies.

 Why it matters.
 As a large, long-term investor to funds and corporations around the nation, we believe we can help raise the bar for the entire industry.
 That's why we're promoting an investment philosophy that fuses traditional investment objectives – safety of principal, optimal returns, and diversification – with a focus on corporate accountability, innovation, and the common good.
-By doing so, we can help foster a business culture that is more attentive to human rights, environmental impacts, and the needs of the entire community.
+By doing so, not only do we position ourselves to protect shareholder value and maximize returns, we can help foster a business culture that is more attentive to human rights, environmental impacts, and the needs of the entire community.
 And that benefits all of us in Illinois and beyond.

 1Fulton, Mark, Bruce Kahn, and Camilla Sharples.
 “Sustainable Investing: Establishing Long-Term Value and Performance.”
 Deutsche Bank Group.
 June 2012.
 Accessible at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2222740&rec=1&srcabs=2508281&alg=1&pos=2.